pxg/logstar/readme.md

 Tool to log and view metrics about API requests.

+The motivation for this project is I wanted a non-intrusive way to log external (http) API requests in Python.
+I investigated solutions such as New Relic but I couldn't find an existing tool which would log all the request and response data I wanted to capture.

 ## Installation
 I recommend first creating a python3 virtual environment:
 ```